Ashton Golding

-Early career
+Background

 Golding was born in Bramley, Leeds, West Yorkshire, England.
-He is of Jamaican descent.
+He grew up in Stanningley, West Yorkshire, and is of Jamaican descent.

-He previously played for amateur club Stanningley ARLFC.
+He attended Priesthorpe School and studied sports science at Leeds Beckett University.

+Golding played junior rugby league for amateur club Stanningley SARLFC before joining the Leeds Rhinos academy system.
+In 2014, he was named under-19s player of the season.

 Club career

-Leeds
+Leeds Rhinos

-He made his début against London Broncos in 2013 and made sporadic appearances afterward.
+Golding made his Super League debut for Leeds in August 2014, brought on as an interchange against London Broncos.
+In October 2014, he signed a four-year deal with Leeds.

+In March 2015, Golding made his first Super League start against Warrington with first-choice fullback Zak Hardaker dropped.
+He was drafted into the team on three further occasions in the 2015 season.

+Golding was included in Brian McDermott's 25-man senior squad for 2016.
+He was understudy to the transfer-listed Hardaker at fullback, though registered most of his starts on the wing.
+He made thirteen appearances and scored three tries for Leeds, as well as playing on dual registration at Featherstone in the Championship.

-At the start of the 2017 season Golding was given the number 1 jersey and played at fullback for most of the season until he lost his place to Jack Walker.
+At the start of the 2017 season, Golding was assigned Leeds' number 1 jersey.
+He earned praise for an outstanding defensive performance against St Helens in round 1.
+He signed a new five-year contract in May having established himself as the Rhinos' first-choice fullback, though by the end of the season he had been displaced by Jack Walker and missed out on Grand Final selection.

-Bradford (loan)
+Huddersfield Giants

+In 2020, Golding signed for Huddersfield Giants.

 On 26 May 2021, it was reported that he had signed for Bradford in the RFL Championship on loan.

-Huddersfield

-In 2020, Golding signed for Huddersfield.
-On 28 May 2022, Golding played for Huddersfield in their 2022 Challenge Cup Final loss to Wigan.
+On 28 May 2022, Golding played for Huddersfield in their 2022 Challenge Cup final loss to Wigan.

 Golding was limited to only eight matches with Huddersfield in the 2023 Super League season as the club finished ninth on the table and missed the playoffs.

 Golding played 19 games for Huddersfield in the 2024 Super League season which saw the club finish 9th on the table.

 Golding played 27 games for Huddersfield in the 2025 Super League season as the club finished 10th on the table.